A mass-momentum consistent, Volume-of-Fluid method for incompressible flow on staggered grids: Acknowledgements

 \section{Acknowledgements}

-This work has been supported by the ANR MODEMI project (ANR-11-MONU-0011) program and grant SU-17-R-PER-26-MULTIBRANCH from Sorbonne Universit\'e.
+This work has been supported by the ANR MODEMI project (ANR-11-MONU-0011) program, grant SU-17-R-PER-26-MULTIBRANCH from Sorbonne Universit\'e and the ERC Advanced Grant TRUFLOW.

 This work was granted access to the HPC resources of TGCC-CURIE, TGCC-IRENE and CINES-Occigen under the allocations t20152b7325, t20162b7760, 2017tgcc0080 and A0032B07760, made by GENCI and TGCC.
-The authors would also acknowledge the MESU computing facilities of Sorbonne Universit\'e.
+The authors would also like to acknowledge the MESU computing facilities of Sorbonne Universit\'e.

-We would thank Dr.\ W.\ Aniszewski, Dr S. Dabiri, Dr Jiacai Lu and Dr. P. Yecko for their contribution to the development of the code \emph{PARIS-Simulator}, and we thank Dr.\ W.\ Aniszewski, Dr. V. Le Chenadec, Mr. C. Pairetti, Dr. S. Popinet and Dr. S. Vincent for useful conversations on the topics of this paper.
+We would like to thank Dr.\ W.\ Aniszewski, Dr. S. Dabiri, Dr. Jiacai Lu and Dr. Ph.
+Yecko for their contribution to the development of the code \emph{PARIS-Simulator}, and we thank Dr.\ W.\ Aniszewski, Dr. V. Le Chenadec, Mr. C. Pairetti, Dr. S. Popinet and Dr. S. Vincent for useful conversations on the topics of this paper.

 Finally, the simulation data are visualized by the software VisIt developed by the Lawrence Livermore National Laboratory.